PaRaDoX50/kv-transactional-store/readme.md

 ---

-## The Problem with Implementation-2: Race Conditions
+## The Problem with Implementation-2:

-Allowing concurrent transactions without locking can lead to issues like lost updates.
+Allowing concurrent transactions without locking the store can lead to issues like lost updates.
+The below scenario show cases where this implementation might fail.

 ### Scenario for Race Condition